readthedocs/readthedocs.org/docs/user/science.rst

     .. figure:: /img/screenshot_edit_on_github.png
         :align: right

     Science and academia have a big kinship with software developers: We ❤️ community.
 Our solutions and projects become better when we foster inclusivity and active participation.
-Read the Docs features easy access for readers to suggest changes via GitHub, GitLab, BitBucket etc. But not just any unqualified feedback.
+Read the Docs features easy access for readers to suggest changes via your git platform (GitHub, GitLab, Bitbucket etc.).
+But not just any unqualified feedback.
 Instead, the *code* and all the tools are available for your community to forge qualified contributions.

     Your readers can become your co-authors!

     Discuss changes via Pull Request and track all changes in your project's version history.

-    Does this sound chaotic?
-Don't worry, the full ownership and permission handling remains in your hands: Project and organization owners govern what is released and who has access to approve and build changes.
+    Using git does not mean that anyone can go and change your code and your published project.
+The full ownership and permission handling remains in your hands.
+Project and organization owners on your git platform govern what is released and who has access to approve and build changes.

 .. dropdown:: 🔎 Full search and analytics